Menu

 Environmental Bond Bill

 Governor Healey’s proposal for the Environmental Bond Bill (S.2542) is making its way through the legislative process and we are advocating to include drought management as an outside section, as well as strengthening the existing language around streamlining the permit process for salt marsh restoration and ensuring a balance between much-needed housing and environmental protection.
-We will be watching this bill closely as it allocates billions of dollars for environmental initiatives through state issued bonds and it only comes around once every 5 years.
+We will be watching this bill closely as it allocates billions of dollars for environmental initiatives through state-issued bonds and this type of bill is only passed every 5 years.

 Nature for All Bill